By the end of this section, you will be able to:

 StrategyWe need to select the coordinate system for the acceleration of gravity, which we take as negative downward.
 We are given the initial velocity of the booster and its height.
 We consider the point of release as the origin.
 We know the velocity is zero at the maximum position within the acceleration interval; thus, the velocity of the booster is zero at its maximum height, so we can use this information as well.
 From these observations, we use Equation 3.17, which gives us the maximum height of the booster.
 We also use Equation 3.17 to give the velocity at 6.0 km.
 The initial velocity of the booster is 200.0 m/s.

 - From Equation 3.17, .
 With , we can solve for y: This solution gives the maximum height of the booster in our coordinate system, which has its origin at the point of release, so the maximum height of the booster is roughly 7.0 km.

 - An altitude of 6.0 km corresponds to in the coordinate system we are using.
 The other initial conditions are.

 SignificanceWe have both a positive and negative solution in (b).
 Since our coordinate system has the positive direction upward, the +142.8 m/s corresponds to a positive upward velocity at 6000 m during the upward leg of the trajectory of the booster.
 The value v = −142.8 m/s corresponds to the velocity at 6000 m on the downward leg.
 This example is also important in that an object is given an initial velocity at the origin of our coordinate system, but the origin is at an altitude above the surface of Earth, which must be taken into account when forming the solution.

-Visit this site to learn about graphing polynomials.
+Engage the Phet simulation below to learn about graphing polynomials.
 The shape of the curve changes as the constants are adjusted.
 View the curves for the individual terms (for example, y = bx) to see how they add to generate the polynomial curve.